About UsWe have a long, rich history here in the islands. Find out why you should join our HCFCU ohana.

 Hawaii Community Federal Credit Union Membership shall be limited to those having the following common bond:

-- Individuals who live, regularly work, worship, attend schools or perform volunteer services on the Island of Hawaii, State of Hawaii, and members of their immediate families or household and organizations of such persons.
+- Individuals who live, regularly work, worship, attend schools or perform volunteer services on the Island of Hawaii, and members of their immediate families or household and organizations of such persons.

 - Any business and other legal entities located on the Island of Hawaii.